ric-bal/a-star-visualiser/README.md

 - left click to remove
 - backspace to clear
 - enter to load image
-- r to randomise square colour
+- m to generate mazes

 <br><hr>